Unsuitable Girl : women’s fiction manuscript in search of representation

 Work in progress

 These days I’m riveted on a novel about a group of middle school children in the 1960s.
 They’re on a week-long escape from the suburbs at their teacher’s farm in cottage country, but there’s something very wrong about her friends….It’s mayhem and murder, and lots of things that would never happen to children today–but it was the sixties.
+The working title is What Happened at Blindbend Farm.
+It’s in beta reading–volunteers welcome!

 Something Worth Doing, W.W.
 Norton, New York, 1995